untillpro/qs/README.md

 - `qs dev -d`         	 : Deletes branches in user's repository, which were accepted & mergred to parent repo
 - `qs pr`                : Create pull request.
-Title is taken from name of topic in "qs dev" command : If a branch is linked to github issue, qs pr make  a pullrequest, linked to that issue.
+Title is taken from name of topic in "qs dev" command : If a branch is linked to github issue, qs pr makes a pull request, linked to that issue.
 - `qs pr merge [PR URL]` : Merge pull request.

 Note:
   - `qs u` takes comment from clipboard.
 If current branch is "main/master",